M-SamiUllah1506/Learning-JavaScript-Fundamentals/README.md

  Dot vs Bracket Notation – Learned how to access object properties in both ways with examples.
  Loops (For, While) – Practiced repeating code using different loops through challenges.
  DOM and DOM Manipulation – Selected and updated elements on the page using JavaScript.
  Handling Click Events – Handled user actions like button clicks in small projects.
-# Task In Progress
- Number Guessing Game – Making a game using user input, DOM, and conditions done the css and html file and just something remaing  in the project
+ Guess number game Completed
+ The CSS manipulatation
+The modal Window Project with HTML,CSS,JS completed Pig Game Completed
+Working with Classes
+Handling click Events